BigBorg/MiBand/readme.md

    coefs<-summary(lm(step~sleep.light+sleep.deep,data=completedata))$coefficient
 ```

   One minute increase of light sleep leads to -15.2790414 change of step.
 One minute increase of deep sleep leads to 5.4226326 change of step.

-# Conclusion
-The subject sleep longer on Sunday and walk more on Monday.
-Step of school day is different from that of vacation.
-There is a weak corelation between sleep and step.
-Around 7 hours' sleep has the highest efficiency of sleep(deep sleep/total sleep).